namjmnam/Compounder/README.md

 * compounder.py (deprecated)
 Looks for compound words from C:\comfinder\inputDoc.txt and display on command line
 * compounder2.py
-Looks for compound words from C:\comfinder\text.csv and saves it in C:\comfinder\output.txt and C:\comfinder\sortedoutput.txt
+Looks for compound words from a csv, txt or string and saves it as a single txt file
 * wordsplitter.py
 Splits words, still in development

 Rest aren't really used

+## Test Files (input)
+* inputDoc.txt
+* text.csv